Scorpiosis0/ComfyUI-WtlNodes/README.md

 | edge_fix | On some depth models you might want to set this setting at a recomended value of 3 to remove sharp balck edges of foreground objects, when foreground objects are not the main focus, but midground/background objects. |
 | Apply Effect | This button applies the effect of blur. |
 | Skip Effect | This button skips the effect of blur. |

+**Recomended Usage:**

+Use Depth Anything V2 or DepthPro for best results, Depth pro is the best for characters but struggles with backgrounds.

 # Notes 🗒️: